translate/pootle/docs/server/installation.rst

 Advanced settings
 -----------------

-Read through all the settings in *localsettings.py*  (or */etc/pootle/localsettings.py*)  All the options are well documented.
+Read through all the settings in *settings/\*.conf*, all the options are well documented.
+Make any changes in *settings/90-local.conf*.
 If you have upgraded, you might want to compare your previous copy to the one distributed with the Pootle version for any new settings you might be interested in.
 Many of these settings can improve performance drastically.
 Also consult the page about :doc:`Pootle optimization <optimization>`.